EddyVerbruggen/nativescript-numeric-keyboard/README.md

 ### iPad appearance
-It's similar, except for some padding on both sides of the keyboard:
+It's similar (although a bit cleaner than in these screenshots), except for some padding on both sides of the keyboard:

 | Appearance | Declaration |
 | --- | --- |